19hours/sg-statutes/Acts/Income Tax Act.md

 (c) rental of training facilities for any course or training referred to in paragraph (a) or (b), expenditure for meals and refreshments provided during any such course or training, and expenditure for training materials and stationery used for any such course or training,

-but excludes any accommodation, travelling or transportation expenditure incurred in respect of employees attending or conducting the course or training, or, for the purposes of the year of assessment 2012 and subsequent years of assessment, any expenditure to the extent that it is recovered or recoverable from the employee.
+but excludes any accommodation, travelling or transportation expenditure incurred in respect of employees attending or conducting the course or training, or, for the purposes of the year of assessment 2012 and subsequent years of assessment, any expenditure to the extent that it is recovered or recoverable from the employee;

 [29/2012]

+[Act 37 of 2014 wef 27/11/2014]

+“related parties” has the same meaning as in section 13(16).

+[Act 37 of 2014 wef 27/11/2014]

-(7) Any expenditure incurred during any basis period for a training course referred to in paragraph (a)(iv) of the definition of “qualifying training expenditure” in subsection (6), including the rental of training facilities for the course, expenditure for meals and refreshments provided during the course, and expenditure for training materials and stationery used for the course, that is in excess of $10,000 shall be disregarded for the purposes of the computation of a deduction under subsection (1) or (2).
+(7) Any expenditure incurred during any basis period for a training course referred to in paragraph (a)(iv) of the definition of “qualifying training expenditure” in subsection (6), including the rental of training facilities for the course, expenditure for meals and refreshments provided during the course, and expenditure for training materials and stationery used for the course, that is in excess of $10,000 shall be disregarded for the purposes of the computation of a deduction under subsection (1), (2) or (2A).

 [29/2012]

+[Act 37 of 2014 wef 27/11/2014]

 (8) For the purposes of the year of assessment 2011 and subsequent years of assessment, a reference in this section to qualifying training expenditure excludes any expenditure to the extent that it is or is to be subsidised by grants or subsidies from the Government or a statutory board.